leandromsales/tempo-assessment/README.md

 # Tempo Users, Teams and Roles

-This is the project basic documentation for the Tempo Orchestrator, composed by an implementation of two services:
+This is the project basic documentation for the Tempo Orchestrator, composed by an implementation of 3 services:

 - Users
 - Teams
+- Role

 ## Approach the Problem and Solution